kyma-project/btp-manager/docs/user/03-11-customize_secret.md

 ## Result

 Your customized `sap-btp-manager` Secret is now the default SAP BTP Operator's Secret.
-It generates the SAP BTP service operator's resources as shown in the following diagram:
+It generates the SAP BTP service operator's resources, as shown in the following diagram:

 ![Customized module credentials](../assets/module_credentials_customized.drawio.svg)